 First, we stopped for some lunch in the museum’s cafe and had a veggie hummus wrap, fries and a vegan cake.
 The cafe’s interior was decorated with Keith Haring designs to tie in with the new exhibition displaying his work.

 Our main reason for going to Liverpool was to go to Fusion Festival to see one of our favourite bands, Kings of Leon.
 You may have already seen on social media and my blog post that the festival was a disaster.
-If you want to read the full story and watch footage we captured of the accessibility issues then you can check it out HERE.
+If you want to read the full story and watch the footage we captured of the accessibility issues then you can check it out HERE.

-You can literally shop til you drop as there are plenty of shops nearby the hotel.
+You can literally shop until you drop as there are plenty of shops nearby the hotel.
 We had a wander around the shopping area before heading back to our hotel for dinner.

 The only things I personally would change is lowering the height of the breakfast bar/work desk and change the bathroom sink to a larger one that is easier to roll underneath.
 The staff were friendly and made us feel welcome.
 I would recommend the Staybridge Suites Liverpool and would definitely stay here again.